 10. A Home Bar

 A home meant for entertaining would feel odd without a home bar.
-A home bar is a more casual place for guests to hang out away from the kitchen or dining room.
+A home bar idea is a more casual place for guests to hang out away from the kitchen or dining room.
 It offers great storage, and is also perfect for putting out food and drinks because guests can help themselves.
 If your house doesn’t have room for a home bar, consider opting for a bar cart instead.

 11. Impactful Guest Bathrooms